-The Central Board of Workers Education provides financial assistance, curriculum support and pedagogical inputs for conducting workers education and trade union training in a big way in the country.
+The Central Board of Workers Education provides financial assistance, curriculum support and pedagogical inputs for conducting workers education and tradeuniontrainingin a bigwayin the country.
 It was established by the Government of India with a tripartite governing body.
 Usually headed by a veteran trade union leader as the chairman, National trade union centres and industrial federations conduct training programmes often with support from international bodies within the trade union movement or organizations.
 Some management institutions also periodically conduct training programmes for trade union leaders.

 The efforts and institutional arrangements for workers education and trade union training are weak largely ad hoc and hugely inadequate.
-Trade unions themselves have to take the initiative to overcome these lacunae trade union training to become fully appreciated as an integral part of the union's programme of action, it must be recognized as a function that makes a positive contribution to the success of the union.
+Trade unions themselves have to take the initiative to overcome these lacunae trade union themselves have to take the initiative to overcome these lacunae.
+For trade union training to become fully appreciated as an integral part of the union's programme of action, it must be recognized as a function that makes a positive contribution to the success of the union.
 Unionists should set up a part of their resources for education and training as is being done by unions in several industrialized and industrializing countries.
 This need is felt particularly in the current context where trade unions cannot secure job security for their members if the latter's skills are not in tone with the emerging needs.